nicusX/k8s-terraform-ansible-sample/README.md

 There are some known simplifications, compared to a production-ready solution:

 - Networking setup is very simple: ALL instances have a public IP (though only accessible from a configurable Control IP).
-- Not a proper High Availability setup: all instances are in the same Availability Zone; no internal load balancer for the Kubernetes master.
 - Infrastructure managed by direct SSH into instances (no VPN, no Bastion).
 - Exposed Kubernetes NodePorts are accessible from the Control IP only.
-- Very basic Service Account and Secret (to change them: `./ansible/roles/controller/files/token.csv`)
+- Very basic Service Account and Secret (to change them, modify: `./ansible/roles/controller/files/token.csv` and `./ansible/roles/worker/tenplates/kubeconfig.j2`)
 - No Load Balancer for the exposed NodePorts.
-- No DNS
+- No fixed DNS names
 - No support for Kubernetes logging
-- Simplified Ansible lifecycle: playbooks support changes in a simplistic way, including possibly unnecessary restarts.
+- Simplified Ansible lifecycle.
+Playbooks support changes in a simplistic way, including possibly unnecessary restarts.
 - Instances have static private IP addresses.
 This allows VM restarted by any external agent to rejoin the cluster without further actions (using internal DNS would allow to use dynamic IP without issues)
-- All instances use Ubuntu (16.04), possibly not the most advisable distribution for production
+- All instances use Ubuntu (16.04)